LastRomantik/reMultires/README.md

 ## Install
 For the script to work, the path to the folder with krpano installed must be specified in the operating system environment variable.
+Or place the script file in the folder with krpano installed, next to krpanotools.exe.

 The script works in two modes: automatic and manual.
 ## Automatic mode